ashutoshmjain/gita/src/mathuraChap09.md

 > Social conversations never go the way you wanted.
 They mostly route to the bottom where one either meets frustration or mockery.
 Damned if you did good, and more if you did not!

 Only one of them cared for `Matsya` - What happened to the poor girl?
 Who was her child ?
-And more importantly - did `Maharishi` ditch her - as expected of the powerful of the day - wizards or men.
+And more importantly - did `Maharishi` ditch her - as expected of the powerful - wizards or men.
 Even angels were a coin-toss when it came to relationships!

 That evening, at a mixer event, they got hold of our Angel.
 The conversation began at a rather skeptic note!
 How could someone conceive at a sprinkle of water?
 After all, it was a boat, not a fertility clinic  - they asked with a cunning smile - as if they knew what actually went down that evening!

-Is there something more to be read between the lines ? - the Friend said out loud!
+Is there something more to be read between the lines ? - the Friend did not try to hide the scorn in her voice!

 Unaware that the story got leaked into "social circles", Angel was taken aback.
 For a second, he wanted to cover up.
 He was genuinely concerned - if the incident reached the regulators, his project might get shelved.
 But few martinis later, he too jumped in the discussion.
 For one the focus wasn't on the fire incident - it was on `Matsya and Parāśara`.
 And second he couldn't take an epic being distorted.